Step-by-Step Guide on Drilling a Hole into a Crystal

 • Clean cloth or towel: Prepare a clean cloth or towel to wipe away any debris or excess lubricant during the drilling process.

-See also Best portable magnetic drill
+See also Best drill to use for a core drilling

 By gathering these tools beforehand, you will be well-prepared for the drilling process and have everything you need to safely and effectively create a hole in your crystal.